 How This Card Works

-When cardholders make any purchase at a Starwood or Marriott Rewards hotel, they earn a minimum of four points per dollar spent.
+When cardholders make any purchase at a Starwood or Marriott Rewards hotel, they earn a minimum of four points per dollar spent: two as a cardmember and two to three as an SPG member (depending on your status).
 Additionally, those who spend $30,000 in a calendar year will be upgraded to the Gold level in the Starwood Preferred Guest program.
 With this status, card members earn five points per dollar spent at Starwood hotels while enjoying benefits such as room upgrades and late checkout privileges.
 Finally, award nights and mileage transfers are just two of a dozen different redemption options that include merchandise awards, charitable contributions, or the direct booking of flights.
-Having considered each of these other options, I have always found that award nights and mileage transfers represent the most valuable utilization of my Starpoints.
+Having considered each of these other options, I have always found that award nights and mileage transfers represent the most valuable use of my Starpoints.

 Using Starpoints for Free Nights at Hotels

 Free night awards at Starwood hotels begin at a mere 2,000 points for a weekend stay.
 Although award nights at higher-end properties can cost as many as 35,000 points, Starwood has many luxury properties where you can redeem 10,000 points or less for an award night.
 For example, my family stayed three nights at the Sheraton Four Points in Milan, Italy for 10,000 points per night.
 We also have a three night reservation at a Sheraton Suites in Ft.
 Lauderdale, Florida that cost a total of 10,000 Starpoints.
 In contrast, a single award night with the Marriott rewards program starts at 7,500 points and quickly increases from there.
 Starwood imposes no blackout dates or capacity restrictions on its hotel awards.
 If they have a room sale, you can instantly redeem your points for an award stay.
 Finally, when you redeem a four night stay with your Starpoints, the fifth night is free.